-The Panel will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant's needs.

-The complainant may bring someone along to the Panel meeting to provide support.
+- 16.12 The Panel will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant's needs. - 16.13 The complainant may bring someone along to the Panel meeting to provide support.
 This can be a relative or friend.
 Generally, we do not encourage either party to bring legal representatives to the Panel Hearing.
-However, there may be occasions when legal representation is appropriate.

-For instance, if a school employee is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation.

-Note: Complaints about staff conduct will not generally be handled under this complaints procedure.
-Complainants will be advised that any staff conduct complaints will be considered under staff disciplinary procedures, if appropriate, but outcomes will not be shared with them.

-Representatives from the media are not permitted to attend.

-At least 5 school days before the Panel meeting, the Governance Professional will:

-- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible; - request copies of any further written material to be submitted to the committee at least 3 school days before the meeting.
-All correspondence, statements and records relating to the complaint are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them.

-Any written material will be circulated to all parties at least 5 school days before the date of the meeting.
-The committee will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.

-The committee will also not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
-New complaints must be dealt with from Stage 1 of the

-The meeting will be held in private.
+However, there may be occasions when legal representation is appropriate. - 16.14 For instance, if a school employee is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation. - 16.15 Note: Complaints about staff conduct will not generally be handled under this complaints procedure.
+Complainants will be advised that any staff conduct complaints will be considered under staff disciplinary procedures, if appropriate, but outcomes will not be shared with them. - 16.16 Representatives from the media are not permitted to attend. - 16.17 At least 10 school days before the Panel meeting, the Governance Professional will: - confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible; - request copies of any further written material to be submitted to the committee at least 7 school days before the meeting.
+All correspondence, statements and records relating to the complaint are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them. - 16.18 Any written material will be circulated to all parties at least 5 school days before the date of the meeting.
+The committee will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded. - 16.19 The committee will also not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
+New complaints must be dealt with from Stage 1 of the procedure. - 16.20 The meeting will be held in private.
 Electronic recordings of meetings or conversations are not normally permitted unless a complainant's own disability or special needs require it.
 Prior knowledge and consent of all parties attending must be sought before meetings or conversations take place.
-Consent will be recorded in any minutes taken.

-The committee will consider the complaint and all the evidence presented.
-The committee can:

-- uphold the complaint in whole or in part; - dismiss the complaint in whole or in part.
+Consent will be recorded in any notes taken. - 16.21 The committee will consider the complaint and all the evidence presented.
+The committee can: - uphold the complaint in whole or in part; - dismiss the complaint in whole or in part.

-If the complaint is upheld in whole or in part, the committee will:
+16.22 If the complaint is upheld in whole or in part, the committee will: